Inner Product in Highest-Weight Representation: Inner Product

 where we have used the expansion (\ref{expandd2}).
-The states of the last equality in brackets correspond to paths from the highest weight state to the weights of level $k$.
+The states of the last equality in brackets correspond to paths from the highest-weight state to the weights of level $k$.
 Thus we draw the conclusion.